Create a Windows shielded VM template disk

 The template disk wizard will modify the template disk you specify in-place.
 You may want to make a copy of the unprotected VHDX before running the wizard to make updates to the disk at a later time.
 You will not be able to modify a disk that has been protected with the template disk wizard.

-Perform the following steps on a computer running Windows Server 2016 (does not need to be a guarded host or a VMM server):
+Perform the following steps on a computer running Windows Server 2016, Windows 10 (with Remote Server Management Tools, RSAT installed) or later (does not need to be a guarded host or a VMM server):

 Copy the generalized VHDX created in Prepare an operating system VHDX to the server, if it is not already there.